Contact Us

 2.2 Import a Notch Block as Compositing Layer

-If we have multiple Notch Layers in a block, Pixera 1.8 and 2.0 handle this differently.
+If we have multiple Notch Layers in a Block, Pixera 1.8 and 2.0 handle this differently.
 In 1.8 we will have to choose which Notch Layer to load.
 In 2.0 we have the option to choose one Notch Layer to load or we can load all of the Notch Layers at once.

 Adding all Notch Layers allows us to select which should currently be loaded by selecting the Notch Layer in the dropdown.
 We will also see all parameters for each Notch Layer and can change these values no matter what Notch Layer is selected.